 - If the appeal is not resolved by the examination, the appellant may elect, at this point, to proceed to the Assessment Review Commission.

 - This phase functions to resolve disagreements between property owners, the municipality and the Municipal Assessment Agency regarding the property for municipal tax purposes.

-- It does so at an Assessment Review hearing in the municipality convened by a commissioner who is appointed by the municipal council.
+- It does so at an Assessment Review hearing convened by a commissioner who is appointed by the municipal council.

 - The Assessment Review Commissioner is the presiding official at a hearing and has full control of all aspects of the proceedings.
 The appellant or agent, assessors, and any witnesses that may be called are there simply to provide evidence to support their respective cases.

 - Once you file an appeal, the Assessment Review Commissioner will schedule the appeal hearing and notify you, in writing, of the date, time and location.
 It is recommended that you gather information to support your appeal.

 - A Commissioner, after hearing from all parties and witnesses, shall decide the matter and provide reasons in writing to the parties no later than 15 days after that decision has been made.